zama-ai/tfhe-rs/README.md

 ```toml
 tfhe = { version = "*", features = ["boolean", "shortint", "integer", "aarch64-unix"] }
 ```
-Note: users with ARM devices must compile `TFHE-rs` using a stable toolchain with version >= 1.72.

-+ For x86_64-based machines with the [`rdseed instruction`](https://en.wikipedia.org/wiki/RDRAND)
++ For x86_64-based machines with the [`rdseed instruction`](https://en.wikipedia.org/wiki/RDRAND) running Windows:
-running Windows:

 ```toml
 tfhe = { version = "*", features = ["boolean", "shortint", "integer", "x86_64"] }
 ```

+Note: You need to use a Rust version >= 1.72 to compile TFHE-rs.

 Note: aarch64-based machines are not yet supported for Windows as it's currently missing an entropy source to be able to seed the [CSPRNGs](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) used in TFHE-rs.